How We Worship

 This is usually followed by a Time for All Ages, after which our children leave for their Religious Education Classes, while we sing our “Spirit of Cedars” song.

-A time of sharing joys and sorrows follows then we spend time in quiet or prayer/reflection together.
-We’ll sing or listen to music or perhaps our choir sings, then we listen to a Sermon (often preceded by a reading) or a Presentation on a spiritual theme.
-You will sometimes hear a guest speaker or a lay leader preach.
+A time of quiet or prayer/reflection together follows.
+We’ll sing or listen to music or perhaps our choir sings, then we listen to a Sermon or a Presentation on a spiritual theme by either a Worship Associate or a special guest speaker.

 As the service winds down, we take an offering while listening to another piece of music.
 Once a month, the entire offering is given away to an organization chosen by our Social Action Committee.
 It is collected by members of a Neighborhood Team who are also responsible for setting up for the service.